This post may contain affiliate links. Please read our disclosure.

 One of the health benefits of yogurt is that it is often filled with probiotics.

-“Probiotics are live microorganisms that are intended to have health benefits,” explains the National Institute of Health.
+“Probiotics are live microorganisms that are intended to have health benefits,” explains the National Institutes of Health (NIH).

 Probiotics are a category of bacteria that are beneficial to your health.
 More specifically, when eaten, probiotics contribute to the community of beneficial bacteria in your gut that affects many aspects of your health.